 - Make public space on the 600 block of Santa Cruz Avenue an inviting place to visit, socialize, enjoy a coffee or casual meal, and read a book or newspaper.
 While it is already extremely popular with teenagers it is unattractive and not adult-friendly.
 I recommended several basic improvements in November 2023 post, My Holiday Wish List for Downtown Menlo Park and much more should be done.
 Note: (New furniture was promised in 2023 but never installed.)

-. - Resurface and re-stripe Downtown Santa Cruz Avenue, repair curbs and crosswalks, and keep everything extra clean.
+. - Resurface and re-stripe Downtown Santa Cruz Avenue, repair curbs and crosswalks, and keep everything clean.

 . - Install attractive new street lighting starting with Santa Cruz Avenue; then add to side streets between Oak Grove and Menlo Avenues.

 . - Repair and resurface all city parking lots.
-Provide better lighting.
+Keep clean!